chris299/ShellyBLEBeaconGateway/README.md

 # ShellyBLEBeaconGateway
 Shelly Javascript to route BLE (Bluetooth Low Energy) Beacon Advertisements to mqtt or http-GET destination, esp.
-BTHome and Xiaomi FlowerCare the HTTP GET is used to transmit the data to IOBroker.
+BTHome (v2) and Xiaomi FlowerCare the HTTP GET is used to transmit the data to IOBroker.

 ## My Motivation:
-The BLE Adapter of IOBroker did not work for a while (does work now again) so IOBroker couldn't receive Beacon Advertisements through local BLE Dongles anymore
+The BLE Adapter of IOBroker did not work for a while (see https://github.com/AlCalzone/ioBroker.ble/issues/871 , but does work now again) so IOBroker couldn't receive Beacon Advertisements through local BLE Dongles anymore
 I ran this script on a Gen2 Shelly Plus 1 pm to transfer information from my FlowerCare devices to IOBroker

 ## Notes